drago1234/omni-npu/tests/README.md

-# NPU Communicator Tests
+# omni-npu Test Suite

-This directory contains tests for the omni-npu package, separated into unit tests and integration tests.
+This directory contains comprehensive tests for the omni-npu package, separated into unit tests and integration tests.

+**Current Status:** NPUCommunicator tests implemented and serving as template for other components.

 ## Test Structure